hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-setup-relay-server-using-Hiddify-Relay-Builder.md

 ---

 # How to setup relay server using Hiddify Relay Builder (all in one app)
-To install and set up the relay server more easily, this application has been created, which starts the server and the tunnel is established using the following methods.
+To install and set up the relay server more easily, this application has been created, which starts the server and the tunnel is established using the following methods.<br>
-1. IP-Tables method
+1. IP-Tables method<br>
-2. GOST method
+2. GOST method<br>
-3. Dokodemo-Door method
+3. Dokodemo-Door method<br>
-4. HA-Proxy method
+4. HA-Proxy method<br>
-5. Socat method
+5. Socat method<br>
-6. WST method
+6. WST method<br>

 Next, follow one of the mentioned methods according to your needs so that the relay server is created on your server in the desired way.